PostHog/posthog.com/contents/blog/new-pricing.md

 2. They would still **save $4,404 a year** if they used person profiles on 50% of their events.

-We expect people to use a combination of events with and without person profiles, which you can see visualized below.
+We expect teams to use a combination of events with and without person profiles, which you can see visualized below.

 <br />